 Isabel’s photography is inspired by Saul Leiter, Ernst Haas, Joseph Koudelka and Mary Ellen Mark.
 Her past projects Downtown Crossing (DTX) and La Plaza focused on connecting with the diverse community that surrounded her in Boston, MA and Santa Fe, NM.
+She recently completed a photobook, One-Way Mirror which is her visual journal for the 2020-2021 pandemic year in Boston.

 Her short film José was selected and screened in the 2020 Online New England Film Festival and the Emerson College 2020 It’s All True Documentary Festival.
-She holds a B.A. in Geography and Studio Art from Clark University and is currently pursing an MFA in Film and Media Art at Emerson College.
+She holds a B.A. in Geography and Studio Art from Clark University and is currently pursuing an MFA in Film and Media Art at Emerson College.

 For more information on Isabel's work or to chat more please feel free to contact her.